The Irish Old Fashioned elevates the classic cocktail with the inclusion of a smooth and poetic spirit from the Emerald Isle.

 Instructions

-- In an Old Fashioned glass, muddle the sugar cube and Angostura bitters with a splash of water.
+- In an Old Fashioned glass, muddle the sugar cube with the Angostura bitters, orange bitters and a splash of water.

-- Garnish with an orange twist and stir gently before serving.
+- Garnish with an orange twist and serve.

 Nutrition